International Day of Peace Celebration

-Each class attending the International Day of Peace will receive a copy of Someone New for their classroom and another to read with a younger class – spreading these lessons even wider.
+Each class attending the International Day of Peace will receive a copy of Gilgamesh the King for their classroom.

-Dorothy Paige Turner – award-winning, well-known and highly respected artist and music educator will help students understand how each of us can bridge cultures promoting peace and understanding through music and interactive interpretation of the featured story.
+Dorothy Paige Turner – award-winning, well-known and highly respected artist and music educator will help students understand how each of us can promote peace and understanding through music and interactive interpretation of the featured story.

 History comes to life as veteran actor Carl Towns portrays Lewis Lemon, a freed slave and founder of Rockford.